cbillowes/curious-programmer-helium/content/posts/2019/2019-01-26-why-i-create-atomic-commits-in-git.md

 * **read** - it's a change focused on a single context which makes it smaller, simpler and easier to read the patch `git show <commit>` or `git log <commit> -p`

-* **review** - as it is a small, focused, documented change, a reviewer should easily be able to follow the code changes and keep their sanity.
+* **review** - as it's a small, focused, documented change, a reviewer should be able to follow the code changes and keep their sanity.

 * **revert** - reverting `git revert <commit>` an atomic commit will not revert unrelated changes like a monolithic commit would.